OUR GOAL is to improve access to public health and primary medical care in Chin state.

 Click the tabs below to find out more about our current projects.

-In order to move towards financial sustainability, each village will need to contribute an average of USD $290 towards the ongoing work of the project.
+In order to move towards financial sustainability, each village will need to contribute an average of USD $290 towards the work of the project.

-In 2019, the CHFI aims to pilot business ideas in 15 villages where a trained Community Health Workers and trained Traditional Birth Attendants (TBAs) are working in order to develop models of best practice for scaling up the initiative in 2020.
+In 2019, the CHFI aims to pilot business ideas in 15 villages where a trained Community Health Worker and trained Traditional Birth Attendants (TBAs) are working in order to develop models of best practice for scaling up the initiative in 2020.
 Ideas generated by the community include raising livestock, growing elephant yam, chili powder production, expansion of weaving businesses and the setting up of a market with small shops to serve the community.

 The majority of the villages in Chin State are geographically isolated with poor infrasructure and limited access to financial capital.
 Poor educational opportunities also feed into a cycle of deprivation and limited skills development.